mweslander/cryptify/readme.md

 A simple node CLI for encrypting and decrypting files with a secret.

 ## Why?
-I needed an easy way to share a file of secrets.
+I needed an easy way to share a sensitive file.

 ## Installation
 * Clone Repo `git clone git@github.com:mweslander/cryptify.git`